DAYTON, Ohio (WDTN) – The kennels at the Montgomery County Animal Resource Center are nearing capacity.

 Montgomery County says they use mobile chip scanners and digital record devices to try to avoid bringing dogs to the ARC.
 Instead trying to reunite them with their owners.
 However, many here just need a new lease on life.

-The ARC is open Monday through Sunday, with adoptions running Monday-Saturday and lost dog recovery available on Sunday.Grab the FREE WDTN News App for iPhone or Android.
+The ARC is open Monday through Sunday, with adoptions running Monday-Saturday and lost dog recovery available on Sunday.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.